BBuchholz/worthy-mountain/README.md

 - changed demo link to our Netlify site
 - added Logo to index.vue

-- [ ] Change the favicon in `public`
+- Changed the favicon in `public`

 - [ ] Clean up the READMEs and remove routes
 	- [ ] Replace "Variations" section with a credited link to the original template and our reasons for modifying
 	- [ ] remove i18n (search i18n to find all usages)
-		- [ ] ==First== just replace the footer link with something relevant to Myriad, universal to all sites, and using the same symbol, I'm thinking a Lexicon page, as our myrKis are a Language all their own
+		- replaced the footer link with something relevant to Myriad, universal to all sites, and using the same symbol, I'm thinking a Lexicon page, as our myrKis are a Language all their own (UPDATE: its under "zhones.md")
-		- [ ] then go through and remove all actual references in code (so it's not being built in where it doesn't need to be, our logic here is not necessarily exclusionary, but these are designed to be decentralized local instances and are not for international audiences, interested parties are welcome to port the code to their own languages but it is outside of our scope to maintain multiple word lists for every bit of text)
+		- [ ] ==NEXT== create a new branch, and go through and remove all actual references in code (so it's not being built in where it doesn't need to be, our logic here is not necessarily exclusionary, but these are designed to be decentralized local instances and are not for international audiences, interested parties are welcome to port the code to their own languages but it is outside of our scope to maintain multiple word lists for every bit of text) ==UPDATE== lets leave the package but remove all existing locales except for a couple so we can add in specific languages based on where we are, but aren't maintaining them in the template (list item somewhere that says the "our logic here..." part above but also states that an i18n example is retained here if required **IM THINKING WE SHOULD DO IT IN THE ABOUT PAGE** where we credit the original template and delineate our changes, makes sense :)